neilhsieh/whereToEat/README.md

 # whereToEat
 List of restaurants vouched for and submitted by users.
-Has option to randomly select item from list for the indecisive!

 ## Sample Use Case
 - Add new restaurant using 'Add' button, and fill out appropriate information.